Here is a step by step guide to making life easy traversing the path through International Airports if you have never flown before.

 If during descent your ears start to hurt, hold your nose and blow - the pressure you create will 'pop' your ears.

 If the plane gets bumpy while you are flying, this is just hitting an air pocket.
 It feels unsafe but it is normal and it is perfectly safe.
+Keep your belt on always to keep you in your seat.

 3. Once you are cleared to enter the country you will progress to the "Baggage Claim" area where you will collect all your bags.
+Check the boards to see which carousel your bags will be coming out on.

 If you are connecting to another flight: